Olexandr88/zksafe/README_PRIVATE_OWNERS.md

 # Hiding Owners in ZkSafe

-The version 1.0.x of zkSafe could only hide who singed a particular transaction out of a given set of owners.
+The version 1.0.x of zkSafe could only hide who signed a particular transaction out of a given set of owners.
 With the version 2.0 of zkSafe, we introduce the ability to hide the owners themselves.

 ## Merkle Tree of Hidden Owners